For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Handmade microwavable hand warmers make ideal Christmas presents.
 It's easy to make pocket-sized ones that can be warmed up in the microwave.

 To make them, you'll need some scraps of material (the more festive the better), a bag of rice and a needle and thread.
-We've got full instructions on how to make them in our upcycling guide.
+We have full instructions on how to make them in our upcycling guide.

 2. DIY cocktail kit